smartcontractkit/chainlink/README.md

 Native builds on the Apple Silicon should work out of the box, but the Docker image requires more consideration.

+Chainlink Docker image currently has an indirect dependency on WebAssemby because of our `terra-money/core` (CosmWasm) dependency via `smartcontractkit/chainlink-terra`.
+This dependency requires a native `libwasmvm` library, which needs to be sourced depending on the underlying system architecture.

 An ARM64 supported Docker image will be built by default on ARM64 systems (Apple Silicon), but there is also an option to add an extra `LIBWASMVM_ARCH` build argument and choose between `aarch64` or `x86_64`:

 ```bash